navythenerd/awesome-hammerspoon-framework/README.md

 The keymap provided by this file is used as global hotkey-configuration.

+### Oh-My-Hammerspoon Support

+Now rudimentary OMH-Support added through shipped library `omh`.
+After mounting the omh library through `core.mountLibrary('omh')` you can use `core.lib.omh.go()` and `core.lib.omh.config()`.
+As the OMH-Support is provided as a library, you can define this as dependency in your modules as usual.

 ## Module Development

 1. Create your own module file `mod/myfirstmod.lua`.